zhangyiqing1001/SharePoint-Document-Viewer/README.md

 Upgrading from Previous Versions
 ================================

-Prizm Content Connect for SharePoint 2013 v2.0 is a completely new architecture, based on capabilities introduced in SharePoint 2013.
-To remove a previous installation of PCC for SharePoint prior to installing the new version, do the following:
+Prizm Content Connect for SharePoint 2013 v2.x is a completely new architecture, based on capabilities introduced in SharePoint 2013.
+If you are upgrading from a PCC for SharePoint version prior to v2.0, remove the previous installation of PCC for SharePoint prior to installing the new version, as follows:

 1. Remove all references to "Prizm Preview Field".
     1. For a document library, select **Library Settings** on the **Library** tab.